Deepti-Dk/Deepti-Dk/README.md

-### Hi there, I'm Deepti Sharma 👋
+### Hi there, I'm Deepti 👋
 **It's time for something new!
-From being an experienced Learning & Developement Consultant I am embarking on a career changing journey as a 'Full-Stack Developer'.**
+So, from being an experienced Learning & Developement Consultant I am embarking on a career changing journey as a 'Full-Stack Developer'.**

 * 🔭 I’m currently working on a full stack applications
 * 🌱 I’m currently learning React & UX